SaturnFramework/Saturn/docs/content/explanations/view.md

 script [ _src "some.js"; _async ] []
 ```

-There's also a wealth of [accessibility attributes](https://www.w3.org/TR/html-aria/) available under the `Giraffe.GiraffeViewEngine.Accessibility` module (needs to be explicitly opened).
+There's also a wealth of [accessibility attributes](https://www.w3.org/TR/html-aria/) available under the `Giraffe.ViewEngine.Accessibility` module (needs to be explicitly opened).

 ### Text Content